-The university president sends its research staff to three well-known universities in the country to find out the best practices employed by those universities, such that they are able to deliver a lot of publications without sacrificing quality.
+The university president sends its research staff to three well-known universities in the country to find out the best practices employed by those universities, such that they can deliver a lot of publications without sacrificing quality.
 Once these best practices are identified and applied to the aspiring university, the president would want to know how the faculty performed.

 What is the indicator for comparison in this case?
 Obviously, it is the number of refereed publications.
 It would take years for best practices to take effect in the aspiring university, so the comparison may be made after, say, 10 years.
-After that period has elapsed, data on the number of refereed publications from the model university may be compared with the NEU.
+After that period has elapsed, we may compare data on the number of refereed publications from the model university with the NEU.

 What is baselining?

-Baselining is different from benchmarking in the sense that the comparison is made between groups or organizations before and after intervention has been made.
+Baselining differs from benchmarking in the sense that the comparison is made between groups or organizations before and after intervention has been made.
 But this is not comparing them against an outside entity but with itself.
-Measurable indicators, in this instance, is still important in order to find out if considerable progress has been made.
+Measurable indicators are still important in order to find out if considerable progress has been made.